 Throughout our lives, we accumulate more debt than we may realize.
 Mortgages, auto loans, credit card balances – it all adds up.
-And, if you were to pass away suddenly, just how much of that burden would be passed along to those whom you love?
+Just how much burden would be passed along to those whom you love?
 Even worse, how would they be able to pay these debts without the support of your income?

 Even those who don’t have someone depending on their income should consider keeping life insurance in force.
-Today, the average cost of a funeral can be upwards of $10,000.
+A funeral can be upwards of $10,000.
 This, coupled with any final medical-related expenses, could leave loved ones in a financial bind without the monetary cushion that life insurance can provide.

-Likewise, life insurance can also be a buffer for large estate taxes that may be due.
+Likewise, life insurance can also be a buffer for large estate taxes.
 Even those who don’t possess large estates could be liable for hefty taxation upon death.
 Yet, a properly designed life insurance plan could help to reduce – or even eliminate – these expenses, avoiding the sale of other assets in order to come up with the needed funds.

 If your decision to cancel your life insurance coverage is truly financial and you are simply finding it difficult to pay the premium, there may be some alternatives that can allow you to keep your family protected, while at the same time alleviating the stress of the premium payment.

-One option could be to use some of the funds in the cash value component of your policy for paying the premium.
+One option could be to use the cash value your policy for paying the premium.
 Even though doing this may reduce the amount of savings in the plan, it could also keep the amount of death benefit that your loved ones would need intact.
 (Note that this option may only be used on cash value life insurance policies.)

-If you go this route, however, be careful that you have your new coverage in place prior to cancelling your current coverage.
+If you go this route, however, be careful that you have your new coverage in place before canceling your current coverage.
 You don’t want to run the risk of being without any coverage at all should an unfortunate circumstance occur in the interim.